-Goodwill and intangible assets impairment for the three month period and year ended December 31, 2023 was \$0.7 million as compared to nil and \$24.3 million, respectively, for the same period in the prior year.
-The intangible assets impairment recorded during the fourth guarter of 2023 related to a portion of the customer relationships intangible asset that was acquired as part of historical acquisitions.
-Goodwill impairment recorded during the second quarter of 2022 was primarily attributable to the loss of a large customer contract and increases in the input costs of the business, in addition to the impact of rising interest rates on the discount rates used to determine the recoverable amount of the Company's cash generating units and the intangible assets impairment related to the loss of the customer contract.
+Goodwill and intangible assets impairment for the three month period and year ended December 31, 2024 was nil and \$0.8 million as compared to \$0.7 million and \$0.7 million for the same periods in the prior year.
+The intangible asset impairment recorded during the year ended December 31, 2024 and three month period and year ended December 31, 2023 related to a portion of the customer relationships intangible assets that were acquired as part of historical acquisitions.

-Finance costs, net includes interest expense, accretion expense and loss on financial liability extinguishment relating to the Company's borrowings and interest expense relating to the Company's finance leases; partially offset by the interest income earned on the Company's savings accounts and guaranteed investment certificates.
+Finance costs, net includes interest expense, accretion expense relating to the Company's borrowings and interest expense relating to the Company's finance leases; partially offset by the interest income earned on the Company's savings accounts and guaranteed investment certificates.

-- Finance costs, net for the three month period and year ended December 31, 2023 increased by 26% to \$4.4 million as compared to \$3.5 million and decreased by 4% to \$14.3 million as compared to \$14.9 million, respectively, for the same periods in the prior year. - Finance costs, net excluding accretion expense and loss on financial liability extinguishment for the three month period and year ended December 31, 2023 decreased by 4% to \$2.6 million as compared to \$2.7 million and increased by 3% to \$11.9 million as compared to \$11.6 million, respectively, for the same periods in the prior year.
-Finance costs, net excluding accretion expense and loss on financial liability extinguishment for the three month period ended December 31, 2023 decreased primarily due to the reduction in outstanding indebtedness as a result of a partial conversion of the Convertible Debentures in November 2023 and higher interest income earned.
-Finance costs, net excluding accretion expense and loss on financial liability extinguishment for the year ended December 31, 2023 increased primarily due to the increase in lease liabilities as compared to the prior year, which resulted in higher interest expense partially offset by a reduction in outstanding indebtedness as a result of a partial conversion of the Convertible Debentures in November 2023 and 2022, and higher interest income earned.
+- Finance costs, net for the three month period and year ended December 31, 2024 decreased by 52% to \$2.1 million as compared to \$4.4 million and by 36% to \$9.1 million as compared to \$14.3 million, respectively, for the same periods in the prior year. - Finance costs, net excluding accretion expense for the three month period and year ended December 31, 2024 decreased by 29% to \$1.8 million as compared to \$2.6 million and by 21% to \$8.4 million as compared to \$10.6 million, respectively, for the same periods in the prior year.
+The decrease in finance costs, net excluding accretion expense was primarily due to the repayment of the Convertible Debentures issued to Ewing Morris & Co.
+Investment Partners Ltd. in the fourth quarter of 2023, decrease in the outstanding principal amounts of the Convertible Debentures and full repayment in the fourth quarter of 2024, decrease in the outstanding principal amount of the Term Loan and repayment of the Operation Loan, partially offset by higher interest income earned during the three month period and year ended December 31, 2023. - Accretion expense for the three month period and year ended December 31, 2024 decreased by 46% to \$0.3 million as compared to \$0.5 million and by 68% to \$0.8 million as compared to \$2.4 million, respectively, for the same periods in the prior year.
+The decrease in accretion expense was largely due to (i) the debt refinancing completed in the fourth quarter of 2023, and (ii) the decrease in the outstanding principal and further full repayment of the Convertible Debentures. - Income tax expense for the three month period and year ended December 31, 2024 was a nominal expense.
+Income tax recovery for the three month period and year ended December 31, 2023 were